commonsearch/cosr-about/content/blog/2016/04/state-of-common-search-april-2016.md

  - Add approximated total result count ([#14](https://github.com/commonsearch/cosr-front/issues/14)) - [Yu Wu](https://github.com/chaconnewu)
  - Localized !bang codes ([#3](https://github.com/commonsearch/cosr-front/issues/3)) - [Sylvain Zimmer](https://github.com/sylvinus)

+You can already test all these improvements in our [UI Demo](https://uidemo.commonsearch.org/)!

 ## Other

  - We made a few documentation improvements, simplified local setup with Docker images for all projects, and wrote a tutorial on [how to send a first Frontend patch](https://about.commonsearch.org/developer/tutorials/first-frontend-patch).